salesforce/stubborn/README.md

 A scala library for performing retries on actions that might fail.

-This project is migrated from https://github.com/krux/stubborn for all versions and previous commit history, please go to https://github.com/krux/stubborn
+This project is migrated from https://github.com/krux/stubborn.
+Please refer to that repo for commit histories prior to 3.0.0.

 ## Configuration